How we support students

 The Careers Service has developed excellent relationships with organisations across many industries, and connects students with employers at our series of annual Employer Fairs.
 These fairs are an opportunity for you and your students to gather information about job opportunities, career perspectives and get first-hand information about what it’s like to work in different companies by talking directly with employers at these fairs.
 Employer Fairs are tailored to specific industries and students are welcome to attend any fair of interest to them.
 Log in to MyCareer to view upcoming fairs and events.

-Online tools - Profiling for Success, Vault Career Insider and GoinGlobal
+Online tools - Profiling for Success, Firsthand and Devex

 Profiling for Success